New Check out our new Native Plant document

 native plant garden.
 It includes trees, shrubs, grasses and perennials.
 While not an all inclusive list, it is a good

 beginning source for native plants.
 Just click on Native plants in the sidebar to download a copy of the document

 The group of Haliburton County Master Gardeners (HCMG) was founded in April 2002.
 As our name suggests,

 we serve Haliburton County and specialize in gardening in zone 4.
-Our group is comprised of ten Master Gardeners
+Our group is comprised of twelve Master Gardeners

 and Master Gardeners in Training.
 To be a Master Gardener one must meet certain educational requirements

 set down by the overall organization - Master Gardeners of Ontario.

 Our primary role is to advise gardeners and support gardening in Haliburton County.
 We give advice on a range of